 When you wake up after your surgery, you will be in the Post-Anesthesia Care Unit (PACU).

-You will get oxygen, either through a thin tube that rests below your nose or a mask that covers your nose and mouth.
+A nurse will be monitoring your body temperature, pulse, blood pressure, and oxygen levels.
+You may be getting oxygen through a thin tube that rests below your nose or a mask that covers your nose and mouth.
 You will also have compression boots on your lower legs.
-A nurse will be monitoring your body temperature, pulse, blood pressure, and oxygen levels.

-- Jackson-Pratt® drain: This is a small, egg-shaped container that’s connected to a drainage tube.
-It exits through an opening in the lower part of your stomach and collects liquid from your pelvis.
+- Jackson-Pratt® (JP) drain: This is a small egg-shaped container that’s connected to a tube in the lower part of your abdomen.
+It drains liquid from your pelvis.

 Your visitors can see you briefly in the PACU, usually within 90 minutes after you arrive there.
 A member of the nursing staff will explain the guidelines to them.

-The length of time you’re in the hospital after your surgery is different for every person.
+The length of time you’re in the hospital after your surgery depends on your recovery.
 Some people leave after 3 to 4 days, while other people stay longer.
-The length of your hospital stay depends on your recovery.
-Below are 2 examples of ways you can help yourself recover safely.
+Your nurse will teach you how to recover after your surgery.

 Managing Your Pain